Discover Luxurious Dubai – Where Tradition Meets Innovation

 Cultural Attractions

-The Al Fahidi Historic District preserves Dubai’s heritage with restored traditional buildings, art galleries, and museums.
-The Dubai Museum in Al Fahidi Fort provides insight into the city’s transformation from fishing village to global metropolis.
+The Al Fahidi Historic District preserves Dubai’s heritage with restored traditional buildings, art galleries, and small museums.
+The Dubai Museum in Al Fahidi Fort traces the city’s transformation from fishing village to global metropolis (the fort itself is the city’s oldest existing building).
+The Heritage and Diving Village in Al Shindagha showcases traditional Bedouin life, pearl diving demonstrations, and live craft work — particularly active during weekends and the winter heritage festivals.

 Beach and Water Activities